 Click a command in the list to show how to say it.

-The preview may show multiple ways to say a command.
-For example, to make a selected word bold, it may show “Bold that,” “Bold this,” or “Bold selection.”
+The preview may show multiple ways to say a command, a description, or an example.

 Add , Remove